Poland: Climate

 The climate of Poland is temperate transitional, and varies from oceanic in the north-west to continental in the south-east.
 The mountainous southern fringes are situated within an alpine climate.
-Poland is characterised by warm summers, with a mean temperature of around 20 °C in July, and moderately cold winters averaging -1 °C in December.
-The warmest and sunniest part of Poland is Lower Silesia in the southwest and the coldest region is the northeast corner, around Suwałki in Podlaskie province, where the climate is affected by cold fronts from Scandinavia and Siberia.
+Poland is characterised by warm summers, with a mean temperature of around 20 °C in July, and moderately cold winters averaging -1.2 °C in January.
+In summer, maximum temperatures can reach 40 °C, while in winter in the Tatra Mountains and Bieszczady Mountains they can even drop below -30 °C.

+The warmest and sunniest part of Poland is Lower Silesia in the southwest and the coldest region is the northeast corner, around Suwałki and Olecko where the climate is affected by cold fronts from Scandinavia and Siberia.
 Precipitation is more frequent during the summer months, with highest rainfall recorded from June to September.

 There is a considerable fluctuation in day-to-day weather and the arrival of a particular season can differ each year.
 Climate change and other factors have further contributed to interannual thermal anomalies and increased temperatures; the average annual air temperature between 2011 and 2020 was 9.33 °C, around 1.11 °C higher than in the 2001–2010 period.
-Winters are also becoming increasingly drier, with less sleet and snowfall.
+Winters are also becoming increasingly drier, with less snowfall.

 Biodiversity

 The European bison (żubr), one of Poland's national animals, is commonly found at the ancient and UNESCO-protected Białowieża Forest.

 Phytogeographically, Poland belongs to the Central European province of the Circumboreal Region within the Boreal Kingdom.
 The country has four Palearctic ecoregions – Central, Northern, Western European temperate broadleaf and mixed forest, and the Carpathian montane conifer.
 Forests occupy 31% of Poland's land area, the largest of which is the Lower Silesian Wilderness.
 The most common deciduous trees found across the country are oak, maple, and beech; the most common conifers are pine, spruce, and fir.
 An estimated 69% of all forests are coniferous.

 The flora and fauna in Poland is that of Continental Europe, with the wisent, white stork and white-tailed eagle designated as national animals, and the red common poppy being the unofficial floral emblem.
-Among the most protected species is the European bison, Europe's heaviest land animal, as well as the Eurasian beaver, the lynx, the gray wolf and the Tatra chamois.
+Among the most protected species is the European bison, Europe's heaviest land animal, as well as the Eurasian beaver, the brown bear, the northern lynx, the Eurasian wolf and the Tatra chamois.
 The region was also home to the extinct aurochs, the last individual dying in Poland in 1627.
 Game animals such as red deer, roe deer, and wild boar are found in most woodlands.
 Poland is also a significant breeding ground for migratory birds and hosts around one quarter of the global population of white storks.

 Around 315100 ha, equivalent to 1% of Poland's territory, is protected within 23 Polish national parks, two of which – Białowieża and Bieszczady – are UNESCO World Heritage Sites.
 There are 123 areas designated as landscape parks, along with numerous nature reserves and other protected areas under the Natura 2000 network.